“The thing that I don’t understand is what time I am allowed to go to bed.”

 5. Purposeful meetings

 Most people tell us that they have more meetings post pandemic.
-Many feel they attend unnecessary meetings and have back to back video calls in the working days.
-Meeting planners and invitees should consider who is really needed in the meeting and whether the invitee list would be the same if it were an in room meeting.
-As well as ‘Zoom Fatigue’ people attending too many meetings can lead to disengagement as participants multi-task in order to keep up, which is both ineffective and impacts morale and relationships.
+Many feel they attend unnecessary meetings and have back-to-back video calls in the working days.
+Meeting planners and invitees should consider who is really needed in the meeting and whether the invitee list would be the same if it were an in-room meeting.
+As well as ‘Zoom Fatigue’, having too many people attending meetings can lead to disengagement as participants multi-task in order to keep up, which is both ineffective and impacts morale and relationships.

 - Shine Offline meetings have an agenda, a running time and are focused on outcomes